Ramblurr/ts-enum-tools/README.md

 truthy(abFlgFunc(abFlgEnum).toString().indexOf("isSortable") + 1);
 ```

-#### Flag testing with Number.prototype.prop's methods
+#### Flag tests using Number.prototype getter methods

 For pure convenience (when the data set is not large), the getters are easier to use.
 The methods are only assigned to the number prototype if a property name is provided.
-Using a unique name for the property allows other enum types within your project.

 To access the extension through intellisense, you must add your own interface describing it.
 Note that the name of the property should match the string provided to the EnumType factory
 earlier, which in this case is "abFlgProp".

 ```
-// Interface extends a Number with a tools property export interface AbNumber extends Number {
+// Interface extends a Number primitive with a tools property export interface AbNumber extends Number {
   abFlgProp?: EnumFlagsTool<AbFlags, AbFlagsMap>;
 }

-// Tools properties are available on extended number types var abFlgVal: AbNumber = AbFlags.isClonable | AbFlags.isSortable;
+// Tools properties are limited to extended number types by TS var abFlgVal: AbNumber = AbFlags.isClonable | AbFlags.isSortable;

 truthy(abFlgVal.abFlgProp.state.isClonable);